This page covers two plants as both are similar in appearance. Both are erect native perennials.

 Below: The seed heads of August beginning to open and release the white bristly seeds of Great Indian Plantain.

 Notes: As to the Wildflower Garden, neither plant was on Martha Crone's 1951 inventory of plants in the Garden or on Eloise Butler's 1907 plant list.
 Great Indian Plantain has been introduced since then.
 Photos of it (above) are from 2009.
 Great Indian Plantain, A. reniforme, is native to Minnesota, reported in the 7 counties that make up the SE corner of the state where they are across the Mississippi River from Wisconsin's reported native population.
-Pale Indian Plantain, A. atriplicifolium, while reported as being in the state has no confirmed reporting and the University of Minnesota's Annotated checklist of Minnesota Vascular Plants reports that the evidence of it being in the state may be to a misidentified specimen as there are no specimens in the U of M Herbarium.
+Pale Indian Plantain, A. atriplicifolium, while reported as being in the state has no confirmed reporting and the University of Minnesota's Checklist of the Vascular Flora of Minnesota (Ref. #28c) reports that the evidence of it being in the state may be to a misidentified specimen as there are no specimens in the U of M Herbarium.
 There is no reported population in Wisconsin that is close the Minnesota, the only reported population is in the eastern section of the state.
 The only other species of Arnoglossum reported in Minnesota is A. plantagineum, Groove-stemmed Indian Plantain, found only in the southern counties.
-It has winged phyllaries.
+It has winged phyllaries and that is a species that Eloise Planted in 1923 and later.

 In North America A. artrplicifolium is found in the eastern half of the U.S. except New England.
 A. reniforme has less distribution, being found from the Mississippi River east to the coast, but no further north than Pennsylvania in the eastern states and not along the Gulf Coast.
 Neither are known in Canada.